Twelve knights of Mariwan

+History

 During the Safavid era, particularly in the 1720s and 1730s, a notable confrontation occurred between a group of rebels and an invading army reportedly numbering 12,000 soldiers.
 This event, documented in Iranian historical accounts, took place during the rule of Mahmud of Afghanistan in Iran.
 While the historical sources are somewhat fragmented and lack a precise chronological sequence, it is clear that the events occurred under the Safavid period, during the rule of Ahmad Khan Baban.
 His capital was in Qalachualan, and he governed a large region until he was replaced by the Ottoman ruler of Baghdad, marking the end of two centuries of Safavid domination and the beginning of a new era.

 Records from this period also mention unusual social disturbances, including a proliferation of pigs, which were believed to disrupt wages and provisions.
 Complaints and grievances were so widespread that people from across the region appealed to Ahmad Shah Jabalbek for assistance.
 In response, the council compelled him to establish a constitution that appointed soldiers skilled in cavalry and hunting, with the goal of restoring peace to the Jews of the region.
 Subsequently, the governor issued orders to equip and clothe twelve men, who would later become known as the Twelve Knights.
+It was said they used military tactics from the Romans, although this is debatable.